0xsequence/sstore2/README.md

 ### SSTORE Cost (data writes)

-Writing data is also a lot cheaper compared to native SSTORE operations (native solidity storage), but gains become aparent after higher data sizes.
+Writing data is also cheaper than native SSTORE operations (native solidity storage), but gains become apparent after higher data sizes.

-After writing 32 bytes `SSTORE2.write` becomes the cheaper option, and `SSTORE2Map.write` becomes cheaper only when writting 96 bytes or more.
+After writing 32 bytes `SSTORE2.write` becomes the cheaper option, and `SSTORE2Map.write` becomes cheaper only when writing 96 bytes or more.

 | SIZE  | SSTORE   | SSTORE2 | SSTORE2 - Map |
 |-------|----------|---------|---------------|